 TeleTech generates a majority of its revenues from clients in the telecommunications, technology, transportation, financial services and government services industries.
 TeleTech's growth and financial results are largely dependent on continued demand for TeleTech's services from clients in these industries and current trends in such industries to outsource certain customer management services.
-A general economic downturn in any of these industries to outsource certain foustource certain customer management services are services could have a material adverse effect on TeleTech's business, results of operations or financial condition.
+A general economic downturn in any of these industries or a slowdown or reversal of the trend in any of these industries to outsource certain customer management services could have a material adverse effect on TeleTech's business, results of operations or financial condition.